daronphang/programming-resources/architectures/software/domain-driven/modelling/bounded-contexts/relationships.md

 Combining systems with different models has pitfalls, but it is nonetheless unavoidable.
 A means is needed to provide a **translation between the parts that adhere to different models**, so that the models are not corrupted with undigested elements of foreign models.

-An anti-corruption layer is a mechanism that translates conceptual objects and actions from one model and protocol to another. **It is not a mechanism for transporting data from one program to another**.
+An anti-corruption layer (translation layer) is a mechanism that translates conceptual objects and actions from one model and protocol to another. **It is not a mechanism for transporting data from one program to another**.

+### How to implement

+An anti-corruption layer can be implemented using a facade or adapter layer between different subsystems that don't share the same semantics.
+The layer can be implemented as a **component within the application** or as an **independent service**.